ibara/mg/README.md

 [![Build Status](https://travis-ci.org/ibara/mg.svg?branch=master)](https://travis-ci.org/ibara/mg)
 mg
 ==
-This is a portable version of the Mg editor from OpenBSD by the former OpenBSD developer who did a bunch of overhaul work on the version of Mg found in the OpenBSD base system.
+This is a portable version of the Mg editor from OpenBSD by an OpenBSD developer who did a bunch of overhaul work on the version of Mg found in the OpenBSD base system.

 Mg is intended to be a small, fast, and portable editor for people who can't (or don't want to) run emacs for one reason or another, or are not